4 minute read

 Dogs behave mostly by instinct, they respond to commands and drool upon hearing the dinner bell.
 Interestingly, this is for the same reason people develop habits or select brands.
 The reason?

-The natural effects of dopamine play a big role.
+The natural effects of dopamine plays a big role.
 In short, dopamine is the chemical released by nerve cells, sending signals to the brain’s reward and pleasure center.
 Basically, a dopamine release makes you feel good.
 Dopamine is associated with addiction, often because it helps regulate movement and emotional responses.

 Functionally, it helps move us toward the things that are rewarding and away from those that are not.
 Certain activities or environmental influences trigger a release of dopamine, motivating you to return to that activity to seek that feeling again.
 It can also work in reverse, essentially warning you what to avoid.
 It’s a natural survival mechanism that shows up in interesting ways in our everyday life.